Former Team Ark Headquarters, four years ago.

 A flash of light threw him across the room, where he just barely managed to stay conscious.
 The kid walked towards him, electricity crackling around one of his hands.

 He can throw both rocks and lightning?
-Derek thought.
+Derek thought, groaning as he tried and failed to sit up from where he had landed.
 Not fair.

 Just as David began to loom over him, Derek heard an impressed whistle from the elevator doors.
 “Wow,” came a familiar voice from the same direction.
 “I mean, I’d heard about you, but that was incredible.”